-There are at least twenty-nine types of native ducks in North America.
-Some of these ducks are harder to find than others, but American waterfowl hunters definitely have a lot of choices.
-Some ducks are hunted because of their rarity, others because of their looks, and some based on the taste of their meat.
-In truth, most are hunted because they are what happens to fly past the blind.
+There are at least 29 types of native ducks in North America.
+Some of these ducks are harder to find than others, but American waterfowl hunters have a lot of choices.
+Some people hunt ducks because of their rarity.
+Others hunt ducks because of their looks or the taste of their meat.
+In truth, most people hunt ducks because they are what happens to fly past the blind.
 Nonetheless, there's a most popular duck species for every hunter.

 10. Harlequin Duck

-Here's a duck that some people might not even know exists!
-Found from Alaska all the way down to Washington, these cold-weather ducks are unmistakable at a glance.
+Here's a duck that some people might not even know exists.
+Found from Alaska down to Washington, these cold-weather ducks are unmistakable at a glance.

-Unlike most of the ducks on this list, Harlequin are "Sea Ducks" meaning that they spend much of their time around the shores of the Pacific Ocean.
-Hunting Harlequin is a completely different experience than your typical duck hunt.
-The Alaska state bag limit for non-residents is four Harlequin per year.
+Unlike most of the ducks on this list, Harlequin are sea ducks.
+They spend much of their time around the shores of the Pacific Ocean.
+Hunting Harlequin is an entirely different experience than your typical duck hunt.
+The Alaska state bag limit for nonresidents is four Harlequin per year.
 You're not going to fill a freezer hunting them, but you will be sure to make memories you'll never forget.

 Canvasbacks are a favorite among American duck hunters for their large size, beautiful appearance, and great-tasting meat.
 The Canvasback is America's largest diving duck, weighing 3.5 pounds or more and having a wingspan almost 3 feet across.

-Canvasbacks are often found in rafts of 1,000 or more, so hunting them is really about putting out a large enough spread to attract their attention.
-These gorgeous ducks can be hunted everywhere from Wisconsin to Texas, but Louisiana regularly harvests the most "Cans" out of any state, including the 2020-21 season.
+Hunters can often find Canvasbacks in rafts of 1,000 or more, so hunting them is about putting out a large enough spread to attract their attention.
+These gorgeous ducks can be hunted everywhere, from Wisconsin to Texas.
+Still, Louisiana regularly harvests the most "Cans" out of any state, including the 2020-21 season.

-Another diving duck, redheads are fast-flying, beautiful ducks.
-Since they are both feeders, it's fairly common to be hunting for Canvasbacks and have Redheads fly into a spread, and vice versa.
-Redheads can be found all around the U.S., however, it's estimated that over 80% of America's Redhead population winters in the Laguna Madre, which is a small part of South Texas along the Gulf of Mexico.
+Another diving duck, redheads, are fast-flying, beautiful ducks.
+Since they are both feeders, it's pretty common to hunt for Canvasbacks and have Redheads fly into a spread, and vice versa.
+Redheads can be found all around the U.S. However, scientists estimate that over 80 percent of America's Redhead population winters in Laguna Madris, a small part of South Texas along the Gulf of Mexico.

-While Gadwalls might not be the prettiest duck on this list, they are very common throughout the southern United States, especially during the winter.
-When setting up for Gadwalls, keep in mind their laid-back demeanor compared to some other, more aggressive species.
-Because of this, it's important to stage more of a relaxed and refugee-like decoy spread with minimal movement.
-A large majority of Gadwalls winter in Louisiana, but they can also be found in many other southern states.
+While Gadwalls might not be the prettiest duck on this list, they are prevalent throughout the southern United States, especially during the winter.
+Remember their laid-back demeanor when setting up for Gadwalls compared to other, more aggressive species.
+Because of this, it's essential to stage more of a relaxed and refugee-like decoy spread with minimal movement.
+Most Gadwalls winter in Louisiana, but they can also be found in many other southern states.

 6. American Black Ducks

-The Black Duck is similar in size and color to a female Mallard, but is slightly darker and does not have any white on its wing plumage.
-The males and females look very similar, with one of the key differences being that the male's bill is yellow and the female's is a dull green color.
-With harvest numbers being around the 115,000 mark every year, they are a challenge to find and hunt.
-Any hunter that has a black duck (one of the most popular duck species in North America) on their wall should be extremely proud.
+The Black Duck is similar in size and color to a female Mallard but slightly darker and has no white on its wing plumage.
+The males and females look very similar, with one of the key differences being that the male's bill is yellow and the female's bill is a dull green color.
+Harvest numbers are around the 115,000 mark yearly, so they are challenging to find and hunt.
+Any hunter with a black duck (one of the most popular duck species in North America) on their wall should be incredibly proud.

-Black Ducks can be found all along the eastern half of the United States, breeding in Maine and Canada and wintering as far south as northern Florida.
-For the best hunting, look no further than Maryland, as they harvested the most Black Ducks in the 2020-21 season.
+You can find black ducks all along the eastern half of the United States, breeding in Maine and Canada and wintering as far south as northern Florida.
+Look no further than Maryland for the best hunting, as they harvested the most Black Ducks in the 2020-21 season.

 5. Northern Pintails

 Pintails breed in the north-central United States and Canada.
-During the winter they can be found in the southern states like Texas and Louisiana.
-While both of those states are good, the best state to hunt Pintails in is California.
+They can be found in southern states like Texas and Louisiana during the winter.
+While both states are good, California is the best state to hunt Pintails.
 They dominated Pintail harvests with over 102,000 in the 2020-21 season.

 If you were to ask a random person on the street to describe what a duck looks like, the features they will most likely point out are orange webbed feet, a yellow bill, and a green head.
 This is because the most common wild duck in America is the Mallard.
 With their green heads and distinct call, they're hard to misidentify.

-Mallards have and continue to be a staple in American hunting with over 2.9 million harvested in the 2019-2020 hunting season, the most out of all species of ducks in the country.
-They can be found all around the U.S. depending on the time of year, but if you want the most action out of a Mallard hunt, Arkansas harvests record numbers of Mallards year in and year out.
+Mallards continue to be an American hunting staple, with over 2.9 million harvested in the 2019-2020 hunting season, the most out of all species of ducks in the country.
+They can be found all around the U.S., depending on the time of year, but if you want the most action out of a Mallard hunt, Arkansas harvests record numbers of Mallards year in and year out.